brooksrog8/homeLab/roomateServerInst.md

-# This is how you access the fileShare on windows
+# This is how you access the fileShare on windows locally

 Right click on the start icon in the taskbar and click run. then type this into open: